 Ahhhh thank goodness we made it out with my car still alive…If you don’t have high clearance and/or a 4 wheel drive (I have a Honda CRV, so it has the clearance but isn’t a 4 wheel drive), I’d highly recommend going back out the way you came, instead of going straight to the McKenzie River area – not worth the sketchy drive!

-TAMOLITCH BLUE POOLBlue Pool was amazeballs and really is that freaking blue!!
+TAMOLITCH BLUE POOLBlue Pool was gorgeous and really is that freaking blue!
 It’s a pretty easy hike but I’d recommend getting there early, and trying to go on a weekday if you can, as it gets crowded fast.
+Do be sure to respect the area, as it’s very heavily trafficked 4 mile out and back trail.

 MOUNT HOODWe headed to Estacada to spend the night in a cheap motel (and shower!) and then went to Mt.
 Hood.